- Award Snub: Was submitted for the Oscars in 1952, but, despite being one of Daffy Duck's best cartoons, failed to receive a nomination.

 - Faux Symbolism: Daffy is effectively having a Book of Job moment with "God."

-Daffy: Under the spreading chestnut tree, the village smithy stands / (The anvil gets erased and replaced with a large artillery shell) The smith, a mighty man is he with large and sinewy (Shell blows up) hAaAnDs...
+Daffy: Under the spreading chestnut tree, the village smithy stands.(the anvil is replaced with a large artillery shell)Daffy: The smith, a mighty man is he with large and sinewy—(the shell blows up)Daffy: —hAaAnDs...

-- Unfortunately, audiences in 1953 probably knew it was Bugs right from the start, as the lobby card (cartoon shorts' equivalent to movie posters) flat out gives away the ending!
+- It Was His Sled: Is there anyone left who doesn't know that the animator turns out to be Bugs?
+Unfortunately, audiences in 1953 probably knew it was Bugs right from the start, as the lobby card (cartoon shorts' equivalent to movie posters) flat out gives away the ending!

 - No Problem with Licensed Games: The DS Game based on the short is a fun minigame collection that lets the players take Bugs' role in the cartoon.